 Why Do I Have To Pay Back My Health Insurance Out Of My Car Accident Settlement Money?

 When the time comes to settle a Maryland car accident case, or when the judge or jury has returned the verdict, and the award is announced- many people take surprise at the fact that they are required under the terms of their health insurance policy to reimburse their healthcare provider for amounts that the insurance company paid for medical expenses related to the accident.
-The thought is that
+The thought is that As Attorney Eric T. Kirk will tell you.

 …if the health insurance company has already paid it, why should I have to?